 The Williams Family Foundation – Stanley and Diane ’93 Williams, their son and daughter-in-law Jay and Dena Williams, and their son-in-law and daughter Clay (MBA ’96) and Dawn Trozzo – made the adoption of Kiza possible by generously agreeing to provide ongoing support of HCU’s live mascot program in honor of Stanley and Diane’s four grandchildren.

-Kiza II goes into retirement during the Homecoming season of 2017!
-She will be living with a loving family of HCU Alums.
+Kiza II went into retirement during the Homecoming season of 2017.
+She lives with a loving family of HCU Alums.

 Kiza III or K3PO (Kiza three point O), was introduced to the HCU community during Opening Convocation on September 6th, 2017.
 She captivated the audience as this young pup pranced onto the stage of Dunham Theater and fixed her eyes on the students in the first rows, with the spotlight on her alone!